argilla-io/argilla/README.md

 ![Rubrix Intro](https://github.com/dvsrepo/imgs/blob/main/0shot_explore.gif)

-[Rubrix](https://rubrix.ml) is a tool for tracking and iterating on data for artificial intelligence projects.
+[Rubrix](https://rubrix.ml) is a free and open-source tool for exploring and iterating on data for artificial intelligence projects.

 Rubrix focuses on enabling novel, human in the loop workflows involving data scientists, subject matter experts and ML/data engineers.